A new approach to color-coherent parton evolution: Acknowledgments

 \section{Acknowledgments}

+We thank Andrea Banfi for pointing out that the relative difference between the parton-shower and the NLL result in Fig.~\ref{fig:nll_test_shapes} should decrease proportional to $\alpha_s$ as $\alpha_s\to 0$.
 The work of F.~Herren and S.~H{\"o}che was supported by the Fermi National Accelerator Laboratory (Fermilab), a U.S. Department of Energy, Office of Science, HEP User Facility.
 Fermilab is managed by Fermi Research Alliance, LLC (FRA), acting under Contract No. DE--AC02--07CH11359.
 F.~Herren acknowledges support by the Alexander von Humboldt foundation.
 This work has received funding from the European Union’s Horizon 2020 research and innovation programme as part of the Marie Sk{\l}odowska-Curie Innovative Training Network MCnetITN3 (grant agreement no.~722104).
 F.~Krauss acknowledges funding as Royal Society Wolfson Research fellow.
-He would also like to thank the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP), funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy – EXC-2094 – 390783311, for hospitality while this publication was finalized.
-The work of M.~Sch{\"o}nherr was supported by the Royal Society through a University Research Fellowship (URF\textbackslash{}R1\textbackslash{}180549) and an Enhancement Award (RGF\textbackslash{}EA\textbackslash{}181033, CEC19\textbackslash{}100349, and RF\textbackslash{}ERE\textbackslash{}210397) as well as the STFC under grant agreement ST/P001246/1.
+F.~Krauss and M.~Sch{\"o}nherr are supported by the STFC under grant agreement ST/P001246/1.
+They would like to thank the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP), funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311, for hospitality while this publication was finalized.
+The work of M.~Sch{\"o}nherr was supported by the Royal Society through a University Research Fellowship (URF\textbackslash{}R1\textbackslash{}180549) and an Enhancement Award (RGF\textbackslash{}EA\textbackslash{}181033, CEC19\textbackslash{}100349, and RF\textbackslash{}ERE\textbackslash{}210397).